Explore essential TradingView indicators for identifying liquidity zones, crucial for effective trading strategies across various markets.

 Buyside & Sellside Liquidity Indicator

 The Buyside & Sellside Liquidity indicator visually distinguishes areas dominated by buy orders from those dominated by sell orders.
 By clearly delineating these zones, it helps traders identify potential support and resistance regions driven by concentrated liquidity.
-Dynamic color-coding highlights shifts in market sentiment, making it easier to spot where institutional order clusters may lie.
-This indicator is especially useful when combined with other technical signals to confirm trade setups.
+Dynamic color coding highlights shifts in market sentiment, making it easier to spot where institutional order clusters may lie.
+This indicator becomes even more effective when paired with the Range Detector, which automatically highlights consolidation ranges surrounding these zones.

 • Key Features: